dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - post VS2017.md

 Example: `Func<int> f = default(TypedReference).GetHashCode; // new error CS0123: No overload for 'GetHashCode' matches delegate 'Func<int>'`

 - https://github.com/dotnet/roslyn/pull/23416 Before Visual Studio 2017 version 15.6 (Roslyn version 2.8) the compiler accepted `__arglist(...)` expressions with void-typed arguments.
 For instance, `__arglist(Console.WriteLine())`.
 But such program would fail at runtime.
 In Visual Studio 2017 version 15.6, this causes a compile-time error.

+- https://github.com/dotnet/roslyn/pull/24023 In Visual Studio 2017 version 15.6, Microsoft.CodeAnalysis.CSharp.Syntax.CrefParameterSyntax constructor and Update(), the parameter refOrOutKeyword was renamed to refKindKeyword (source breaking change if you're using named arguments).